will-hart/will-hart.github.io/static/creating_a_repl_for_hacking_on_a_firestore_backend.md

 ---
 title: Creating a REPL for hacking on a firestore backend
 subtitle: Using a node REPL to simplify playing around with a firestore backend.
+summary: How to build a custom REPL for a firestore project.
 tags:
   - tutorials
 authorName: Will Hart